 All teachers who seek approval must provide a reference from a suitable person who can testify to the teacher’s personal “religious belief and character”.
 The reference for a Catholic teacher must be provided by the teacher’s parish priest who should be able to testify to the teacher’s personal “religious belief and character”.

-For Catholic teachers, whose teaching posts impact on the teaching of Religious Education, teachers will be expected to provide evidence of having obtained an appropriate teaching qualification in Catholic Religious Education*.
+For Catholic teachers, whose teaching posts impact on the teaching of Religious Education, teachers will be expected to provide evidence of having obtained an appropriate teaching qualification in Catholic Religious Education* and that they meet the requirements of the instrument for approval.

 NB When downloading and printing any of the attached documents, please ensure that your printer is set for A4 paper.
 It is vital that your completed Form A and Form B provide appropriate signatures. *Catholic Teacher's Certificate